ACPI: CPU states

-Additional states are defined by manufacturers for some processors.
-They are reported to the system via the table.
-For example, Intel's Haswell platform has states up to C10, where it distinguishes core states and package states: the difference being that the package not only includes the processor cores, but also components such as the L3 cache, memory controller, and other IO functions.
-Similarly, AMD Zen 4 CPUs diffentiate between C-states and P-states for the core and the Data Fabric.
+Additional states are defined by manufacturers for some CPUs.
+They are reported to the system via the method.
+For example, Intel's Haswell platform has states up to C10, where it distinguishes core states and package states: the difference being that the package not only includes the processor cores, but also components such as the L3 cache, memory controller, and other I/O functions.
+Similarly, AMD Zen 2 CPUs diffentiate between C-states and P-states for the Core Complex and the Infinity Fabric.

-For describing the idle states of groupings of components (e.g. a package containing several cores), the (low power idle) table is used.
+For describing the idle states of groupings of components (e.g. a package containing several cores), the (low power idle) method is used.
 This should not be confused with Intel's private table, used to describe S0ix sleep in package C10 or PCH SLP_S0 state.

-Performance state
+Performance states

 While a device or processor operates (D0 and C0, respectively), it can be in one of several power-performance states.
 These states are implementation-dependent.
 P0 is always the highest-performance state, with P1 to Pn being successively lower-performance states.
 The total number of states is device or processor dependent, but can be no greater than 16.

 P-states have become known as SpeedStep in Intel processors, as PowerNow! or Cool'n'Quiet in AMD processors, and as PowerSaver in VIA processors.